PTdude/Profit-Trailer-Settings/README.md

-# PT-Settings
+# Profit Trailer Settings

-PT used to have a collection of different settings to choose from but they were removed.
+Profit Trailer used to have a collection of different settings to choose from but they were removed.

 The team thinks their mission is to force users to learn technical analysis before using their bot.